 Knock Out Roses

 If you love roses, why not showcase them out front?
 Knock Out offers compact pink and red roses that flower all summer and resist pests and diseases.
-They can be maintained as nicely shaped shrubs 3 to 4 feet tall.
-They prefer sun but do well in partial shade.
+This type of shade foundation plant can be maintained as nicely shaped shrubs 3 to 4 feet tall.
+Roses prefer sun but do well in partial shade.

 ‘Autumn Joy’ Sedum

 A great bloomer from summer through fall, catmint offers spires of fuzzy gray leaves with tiny purple-blue flowers.
-It looks a lot like lavender, but it’s not so finicky.
+Catmint looks a lot like lavender, but it’s not so finicky.
 If you want a big stunner, choose the ‘Six Hills Giant’ variety, which grows 3 to 4 feet tall.
-‘Walker’s Low’ is a medium-size mounder that grows 18-inches tall and works well massed.
+‘Walker’s Low’ is a medium-size flower that grows 18-inches tall and works well massed.

 ‘Karl Foerster’ Grass

-This great grass features arching, glossy, dark green foliage 3 to 5 feet tall.
+‘Karl Foerster’ is a great grass that features arching, glossy, dark green foliage 3 to 5 feet tall.
 In June, look for pinkish-bronze flower heads that gradually change to golden tan.
 Pretty year round.

 A successful foundation planting starts with choosing the right plants in the right proportion.
-Consider these tips for your landscape:
+Consider these tips for your landscape planting plan:

-You’ll want evergreens to provide a good structural background, deciduous and flowering shrubs to add texture, and perennials of assorted heights to offer color.
+You’ll want small evergreen foundation plants to provide a good structural background, deciduous and flowering shrubs to add texture, and perennials of assorted heights to offer color.

-Many foundation plantings are too narrow, with a single row of skimpy shrubs that doesn’t extend far enough out into the yard.
-Consider enlarging your bed and adding more plants in front.
+Many foundation plants are too narrow, with a single row of skimpy shrubs that doesn’t extend far enough out into the yard.
+Consider enlarging your flower bed and adding more plants in front.

 Choose the right size plants for the job.
 Have you ever seen a home with windows shrouded by too-tall shrubs?
 Check the plant’s size at maturity before you plant.
 Look for dwarf varieties for under windows and other tight spots – that will minimize pruning.

-Give Neave a call.
 Neave Landscaping has been creating beautiful landscapes for more than 40 years.
-Our experts have a great handle on all kinds of growing things, including the right choices for your foundation plantings.
+Our experts have a great handle on all kinds of growing things, including finding the best foundation plants for your landscape.

-The professionals at Neave will visit your property and discuss your many options, including grasses, perennials, shrubs, and trees.
-Leave the planting to us, knowing your home will look inviting and expertly landscaped.
+Our landscape management team of professionals will visit your property and discuss your many options, including grasses, perennials, shrubs, and trees.
+Leave the planting to our residential landscapers, knowing your home will look inviting and expertly landscaped.